 Over the last year we have continued to support educating our staff on patient safety and human factors and supporting the transition to PSIRF.
-We have not only promoted the patient safety syllabus through NHS England e-learning but had delivered a number of face to face often bespoke sessions to raise the numbers significantly during this year.
+We have not only promoted the patient safety syllabus through NHSE elearning but had delivered a number of face to face often bespoke sessions to raise the numbers significantly during this year.
 From February 2025 the patient safety syllabus became role specific to support an increase in compliance.
 Other courses delivered include after action reviews, thematic reviews, interview techniques and supporting those affected.
-Master classes have been held to support staff in feeling confident in using the systems engineering initiative for patient safety (SEIPS) and accident mapping (AcciMap).
+Master classes have been held to support staff in feeling confident in using SEIPS and ACCIMAP.